-The pro-forma entry for accrued expense is:
+The pro-forma adjusting entry to record an accrued expense is:

 In the adjusting entry above, Utilities Expense is debited to recognize the expense and Utilities Payable to record a liability since the amount is yet to be paid.